 It’s common knowledge that improving the visibility of your legal practice online using search engine optimization (SEO) is essential to the success of any modern law firm.
 But most SEO for lawyers requires strong web development expertise.

-Thankfully, popular web searching sites like Google look for more than just the right HTML tags when collecting results.
-There are five simple things that any lawyer or firm can do to quickly boost their own search ranking without learning how to code a webpage or hiring an expensive SEO expert.
+Thankfully, powerful search engines like Google look for more than just the right HTML tags when collecting results.
+There are five simple things that any lawyer or firm can do to eventually boost their own search ranking without learning how to code a webpage or hiring an expert.
+SEO remains foundational to any attorney’s long-term strategy for client leads.

 1. State your firm’s location and expertise